pacoorozco/gamify-laravel/README.md

 ## Disclaimer

 This is not, yet, **production code**.
-I'm working in order to finish ASAP, in my personal free time so, be patient or contact me in order to help me.
-Thanks!
+I'm working in order to finish ASAP, in my personal free time, so be patient or contact me in order to give me your help.
+If you need a production ready app see [gamify](https://github.com/pacoorozco/gamify).

 ## Changelog